dugsiiyeinc/landeng/readme.md

 - Abdirahman Hassan
 - Nasteha Abdikarim
   ### than you
-  Our dear teacher Eng Hamoud and all my supporters
+  Our dear teacher Eng Hamouda and all my supporters